Tilting Point acquires publishing rights for WhaleApp’s Hidden Hotel: Miami Mystery

 Three top investment pros open up about what it takes to get your video game funded.

-This partnership enables WhaleApp, who specialize in story-driven casual games, to focus on managing game operations, while Tilting Point takes the lead on growing Hidden Hotel: Miami Mystery through its platform, including UA funding and management, app store optimization (ASO), ad monetization, platform deployment and more.
+This partnership enables WhaleApp, who specializes in story-driven casual games, to focus on managing game operations.
 Tilting Point will have the option to fully acquire the game and take over all game operations after the first anniversary of partnership with WhaleApp.

 Since its launch in 2019, Hidden Hotel: Miami Mystery has remained one of the top five grossing hidden object games on the mobile market.
 Hidden Hotel: Miami Mystery challenges players to test their seek-and-find skills while uncovering secrets, solving puzzles and decorating an old mysterious hotel.